 The Father “has given” Jesus works to do on earth.
 These words are important because Jesus’ miracles were not of human origin; they came from God Himself.
 His miracles bore the mark of deity.
 The Jews saw this themselves in the healing of the paralytic man earlier in the chapter.

-Jesus is speaking as a true man at this point.
+Jesus was speaking as a true man at this point.
 The Son stepped foot in a human being.
-The Father attests the miracles that the Son did in His humanity.
+The Father attested the miracles that the Son did in His humanity.
 This clear verification of these miracles was important to grasp in order to show the significance of the Father-Son relationship (Jn 5:19-30).

 —the very works that I do—bear witness of Me, that the Father has sent Me.